tensorflow/tensorflow/tensorflow/contrib/cmake/README.md

     press `Finish`.
 Wait for a moment, the default project dependecy would automatically generate.
-6. There are a few options that you can customize your own build. **The setting here is crucial for a sucessful build, please check all items carefully.**
+6. There are a few options that you can customize your own build. **The setting here is crucial for a successful build, please check all items carefully.**

     *   `tensorflow_BUILD_ALL_KERNELS` should alway be `on`
     *   `tensorflow_BUILD_CC_EXAMPLE` is default to be `on`.
 This can help you